Our Curriculum : Music

 This is about what the school is planning for subsequent years.

-Further information (optional)
+Further information

 https://nmpat.co.uk/ Northamptonshire Music and Performing Arts Trust (NMPAT) is the lead partner in the Northamptonshire and Rutland Music Education Hub (N&RMEH), a partnership of organisations committed to delivering the aims of the National Plan for Music Education for the children and young people of Northamptonshire.
-SMDP-NMPAT-Guidance-May-2023-1.pdf – NMPAT guidance on creating a SMDP App-1-Primary-Audit-May-2023.pdf – NMPAT primary school audit Our school is part of the Northampton Primary Academy Trust https://www.npatschools.org/ We are a music mark school https://www.musicmark.org.uk/ https://www.musicmark.org.uk/resources/national-plan-for-music-education-2022-the-power-of-music-to-change-lives/ We subscribe to Sing Up - https://www.singup.org/ |
+SMDP-NMPAT-Guidance-May-2023-1.pdf – NMPAT guidance on creating a SMDP App-1-Primary-Audit-May-2023.pdf – NMPAT primary school audit Our school is part of the Northampton Primary Academy Trust https://www.npatschools.org/ We are a Music Mark school https://www.musicmark.org.uk/ https://www.musicmark.org.uk/resources/national-plan-for-music-education-2022-the-power-of-music-to-change-lives/ We subscribe to Sing Up - https://www.singup.org/ |